sagudev/SunXP/DesignConcept.md

 This is a green button.
 The right side is rounded by arc and the visible outside is blue.
-There is a dim white luster from upper.
+There is a dull white luster from upper.

 ## The Close Button